-But the breeder was ignorant of the fact just how much he didn't deserve it.
+But the breeder was ignorant of just how much he didn't deserve it.

 When the large beast suddenly battered at the bars of his cage, the human wasn't very surprised.
-But when the hinges were torn with a sharp crackle and Mufasa charged at him roaring and exposing his sharp claws and giant fangs, he dropped the meat from his hand and howled in terror, attempting to cover himself, his effort providing him with no help at all.
+But when the hinges were torn with a sharp crackle and Mufasa charged at him roaring, exposing his sharp claws and giant fangs, he dropped the meat from his hand and howled in terror, attempting to shield himself, his effort providing him with no help at all.

-Laila watched the following scene with horror and disgust as the human's bloodcurdling screams filling the room up to the very ceiling were sending shivers down her spine.
-But Scar was still gazing at her, reminding her of her promise that if this was ever to actually happen, she would stay put.
+Laila watched the following scene with horror and disgust as the human's bloodcurdling screams, filling the room up to the very ceiling, sent shivers down her spine.
+But Scar was still gazing at her, reminding her of her promise- that if this was ever to actually happen, she would stay put.
 And so she did, even if it was hard, directing her eyes alternately towards the smiling, black-maned lion and the ravel of bodies that struggled in order to free a man from the mouth of a lion.

 AN: MAN DOWN!
 This is it!
 Mufasa gone bad!
 So I guess this is the end of the 'Breeder's journal'…